KyleGospo/docs.bazzite.gg/src/General/Installation_Guide/secure_boot.md

 ## Secure Boot Notes and Gotchas

+!!! note

-> **Note**: Skip this section if Secure Boot is not enabled or unsupported with your hardware.
+    Skip this section if Secure Boot is not enabled or unsupported with your hardware.

 - Entering the password will register invisible characters for security purposes, so you will not be able to see what you are typing!